learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ['car00625', '3.14 96 2 foo1234baz']
 ```

-**n)** Count the maximum depth of nested braces for the given strings.
+**14)** Count the maximum depth of nested braces for the given strings.
 Unbalanced or wrongly ordered braces should return `-1`.
 Note that this will require a mix of regular expressions and Python code.

 ```ruby
 >>> def max_nested_braces(ip):